Ontotext-AD/concept-extraction-docs/_posts/2015-04-28-release_CESv1.2.0.md

 ### Improvements

-* [FT-529](https://jira.ontotext.com/browse/FT-529) Training API should use sigmoid perceptron as training algorithm
+* [FT-529](https://jira.ontotext.com/browse/FT-529) The training API should use sigmoid perceptron as a training algorithm.